We’ve all been there…your kid says they have a loose tooth and by the time bedtime rolls around… you forget all about your Tooth Fairy duties!

 It happened to me with one of Mitch’s front teeth.
 Yep.
 It was his THIRD TOOTH.
 You’d think I’d be on top of it with a biggie like the front teeth, huh?

-I don’t know how I forgot about the tooth fairy, certainly not after Mitch has been telling me his other front tooth is loose for, I don’t know…weeks!
+I don’t know how I forgot about staging a Tooth Fairy visit, certainly not after Mitch had been telling me his other front tooth was loose for, I don’t know…weeks!

 At least my kids will have something to talk to their therapists about one day.

-So here’s the story: Mitch lost his tooth Friday morning–he told me about it over breakfast.
+So here’s the story: Mitch lost his tooth on a Friday morning–he told me about it over breakfast.
 Mitch also has a tooth fairy pillow in his room, so he just tucked the tooth right in.

 I thought quickly and told him we would write a note to the tooth fairy before bed, which would get her attention.
 Here’s the note.
 (He asked me to draw a tooth for him.)